4dn-dcic/fish_omics_format/docs/source/quality.rst

 The header MUST contain a mandatory set of fields that describe any algorithm that was used to produce/process data in this table.
-In case more than on algorithm were used, please use the same set of fields for each of them.
+In case more than one algorithm were used, please use the same set of fields for each of them.

 The header should include a detailed description of each optional columns used.